-Christian has performed as a soloist, recitalist, chamber musician and concertmaster in Canada, the United States, Mexico, Austria, France, Taiwan and Singapore.
-He has been featured recital in broadcasts by the CBC Radio and Radio-Canada.
+Christian has performed in Canada, the United States, Mexico, Austria, France, Taiwan and Singapore.
 He has appeared as a soloist with orchestras and ensembles in a wide repertoire from Bach to the World Premiere of Norbert Palej’s Double Concerto for Violin and Viola.
-An active recitalist, he performs not only standard programs, but has presented lecture recitals, programs entirely for unaccompanied violin, and has explored the issues of balance between violin and piano in the sonata repertoire in concerts using instruments of various periods.
-He most often shares the stage with Canadian pianist Frédéric Lacroix.
-A passionate chamber musician, he was violinist of the Delta Trio, first violinist of the Fusions Contemporary Music Ensemble and has been a guest violinist at the Orford Camerata, Ensemble Prisme, the National Arts Centre Orchestra String Quintet, and others.
-Highlights from recent seasons in Canada include among others concerts at the Ottawa International Chamber Music Festival, the Orford International Music Festival,Under the Pines Festival, the Opening of Bourgie Hall in Montréal, the Kitchener-Waterloo Chamber Music Society, the NUMUS Concerts, Gallery 345, the National Arts Centre, Doors Open for Music at Southminster and the Concerts Ponticello.
+An active recitalist, he performs not only standard programs, but has presented lecture recitals, programs entirely for unaccompanied violin, as well as programs for violin and piano featuring complete cycles from the sonata repertoire using both modern and period instruments.
+He has been featured in recital in broadcasts on CBC and Radio-Canada.
+A passionate chamber musician, he was violinist of the Delta Trio, first violinist of the Fusions Contemporary Music Ensemble, and has been a guest violinist at the Orford Camerata, the National Arts Centre Orchestra String Quintet, the Société de Musique Contemporaine du Québec, Ensemble Prisme and others.
+Highlights from recent seasons in Canada include among others concerts at the Ottawa International Chamber Music Festival, the Orford International Music Festival, the Kitchener-Waterloo Chamber Music Society, Toronto’s Music Mondays, Gallery 345, ChamberFest, and the National Arts Centre.

 Christian holds a Bachelor of Music degree (summa cum laude) from the University of Ottawa, and a Master of Music and Doctorate of Musical Arts degrees from the Peabody Conservatory of Music.
 During his doctoral studies, he was the Graduate Assistant of the Chamber Music Department.
 He studied violin with Nurhan Arman, Mauricio Fuks, Calvin Sieb and Martin Beaver, and chamber music with Martin Beaver, Manuel Barrueco, Robert MacDonald, Marian Hahn and the members of the Peabody Trio.
 While at the University of Ottawa, he won the Orchestra’s concerto competition as well as the Jeunes Artistes auditions of Radio-Canada, and Ottawa in Concert auditions of CBC Radio.
-He was awarded the University of Ottawa’s Silver Medal at his graduation, and was inducted member into the Pi Kappa Lambda Music Honors Society in the United States upon receiving his doctorate degree.
+He was awarded the University of Ottawa’s Silver Medal at his graduation, and was inducted into the Pi Kappa Lambda Music Honors Society in the United States upon receiving his doctorate degree.
 He was also awarded two fellowships by Johns Hopkins University to assist in the inaugural year of the Yong Siew Toh Conservatory of Music at the National University of Singapore.